HumanCellAtlas/data-portal-content/content/develop/development-guides/pipeline-processing-development-guides/adding-an-environment-to-the-portability-service.md

 ## Adding an execution environment

-The portability service only makes workflow execution requests using the [GA4GH WES API](https://github.com/ga4gh/workflow-execution-service-schemas).
+The *Portability Service* only makes workflow execution requests using the [GA4GH WES API](https://github.com/ga4gh/workflow-execution-service-schemas).
 Therefore, the first step to adding an environment is to make sure that the environment implements WES (which stands for [Workflow Execution Schema](https://github.com/ga4gh/workflow-execution-service-schemas/blob/develop/README.md)).
 WES is a common API that helps to standardize workflow submission requests across execution engines.

 The mechanics of adding an environment are relatively straightforward.
-It requires a POST request to the `/environments` endpoint with the following parameters in the request body:
+A POST request to the `/environments` endpoint is required, with the following parameters in the request body:

 - name: A human-readable name for the environment.
 This will be used for reporting results.
-- schema: Must be "WES"
+- schema: Must be "WES".
-- url: The base URL for the WES endpoints provided by the environment
+- url: The base URL for the WES endpoints provided by the environment.
-- headers: An optional object with any headers that should be included in requests to the environment
+- headers: An optional object with any headers that should be included in requests to the environment.
-- key_values: An optional object with any key value pairs that should be included in the request to run the workflow
+- key_values: An optional object with any key value pairs that should be included in the request to run the workflow.